 During the week, they also made visits to other parts of the LHC, finding an incredible space like a mighty golden cavern which Bill shouted into with his voice coming back.

 CERN is the largest particle physics laboratory in the world with the biggest man made machine ever built – the Large Hadron Collider.
 Research is carried out into the unknown to discover fundamental knowledge about the world – the questions which drive scientists to work very hard because they are passionate to find out the answers.

 Collide@CERN artist in residency Bill Fontana is no different.
 Over his first four weeks in residence, he had carried out many experiments in the LHC and came up in the end with the idea of taking a loudspeaker into the LHC and playing the sounds of the LHC 100 meters underground, back to itself.
 Even the scientists who went down with him in the tunnel, who included Ralph Steinhagen and Robert Keiffer with Subodh Patil were baffled by the echoes and resoundings which happened in the tunnel when the LHC was turned into the world’s largest acoustic instrument.
 But the questions did not stop there and many remained unanswered from this last experiment.

 Collide@CERN in Athens 5 November, 2013.

-Ariane Koek, Creator of the Collide@CERN program, Bill Fontana Prix Ars Electronica Collide@CERN artist 2012 and his Inspiration Partner Subodh Patil, CERN Costmologist gave a presentation at the Onassis Cultural Center, in Athens, Greece to discuss sound as a tool for discovery in art and science.
+Ariane Koek, Creator of the Collide@CERN program, Bill Fontana Prix Ars Electronica Collide@CERN artist 2013 and his Scientific Partner and cosmologist, Subodh Patil gave a presentation at the Onassis Cultural Center, in Athens, Greece to discuss sound as a tool for discovery in art and science.
 It is the first of our Collide@CERN talks with the OCC exploring different themes in our culture.
-Next up are Collide@CERN Movement and then Collide@CERN Vision in 2014.